Skip to content

 The honest limits

-A local 32B model is not a frontier model: multi-file reasoning at depth, subtle cross-cutting implications and rare stacks favor the big cloud models, and no quantization trick changes that (status: July 2026).
-Throughput is also real – a shared team server needs sizing, and a laptop-tier setup reviews one change at a time.
-The decision rule from the local review guide applies: local where the data boundary binds, stronger models where it does not – by repository, not by ideology.
+A local 32B model is not a frontier model.
+Multi-file reasoning at depth, subtle cross-cutting implications and rare stacks favor the big cloud models, and no quantization trick changes that (status: July 2026).
+Throughput is also real - a shared team server needs sizing, and a laptop-tier setup reviews one change at a time.
+The decision rule from the local review guide applies: local where the data boundary binds, stronger models where it does not - by repository, not by ideology.

 Where Reality Graph fits

-Reality Graph is the structure side of this page: local-first by design, it provides the written task, the change-against-task verification and the evidence report that make a modest local model far more useful than its size – and the whole loop stays in your environment, matching the reason you chose local in the first place.
+Reality Graph is the structure side of this page: local-first by design, it provides the written task, the change-against-task verification and the evidence report that make a modest local model far more useful than its size - and the whole loop stays in your environment, matching the reason you chose local in the first place.
 It does not ship an LLM and does not require one particular model; it makes whatever you run verifiable.
+The detail of which bytes stay on your hardware is written out separately, including the exceptions.

-It does not give you
+What it does not give you

 FAQ